Saint Stephen: Tomb and relics of Stephen

-Acts 8:2 says "Godly men buried Stephen and mourned deeply for him," but the location where he was buried is not specified.
+Acts 8:2 says "devout men carried Stephen to his burial, and made great lamentation over him," but the location where he was buried is not specified.

 In 415, a priest named Lucian purportedly had a dream that revealed the location of Stephen's remains at Beit Jimal.
 After that, the relics of the protomartyr were taken in procession to the Church of Hagia Sion on 26 December 415, making it the date for the feast of Saint Stephen.
+The recovery of the relics were described in a letter written by Avitus of Braga, who was involved in a plot to bring some of those relics to Braga via the historian and theologian Paulus Orosius.
 In 439, the relics were translated to a new church north of the Damascus Gate built by the empress Aelia Eudocia in honor of Saint Stephen.
 This church was destroyed in the 12th century.
 A 20th-century French Catholic church, Saint-Étienne, was built in its place, while another, the Greek Orthodox Church of St Stephen, was built outside the eastern gate of the city, which a second tradition holds to be the site of his martyrdom, rather than the northern location outside Damascus Gate (for the two traditions see here).

 The Crusaders initially called the main northern gate of Jerusalem "Saint Stephen's Gate" (in Latin, Porta Sancti Stephani), highlighting its proximity to the site of martyrdom of Saint Stephen, marked by the church and monastery built by Empress Eudocia.
 A different tradition is documented from the end of the Crusader period, after the disappearance of the Byzantine church: as Christian pilgrims were prohibited from approaching the militarily exposed northern city wall, the name "Saint Stephen's Gate" was transferred to the still accessible eastern gate, which bears this name until this day.

 The relics of the protomartyr were later translated to Rome by Pope Pelagius II during the construction of the basilica of San Lorenzo fuori le Mura.
 They were interred alongside the relics of Saint Lawrence, whose tomb is enshrined within the church.
 According to the Golden Legend, the relics of Lawrence moved miraculously to one side to make room for those of Stephen.

 The Imperial Regalia of the Holy Roman Empire includes a relic known as St. Stephen's Purse which is an elaborate gold and jewel-encrusted box believed to contain soil soaked with the blood of St. Stephen.
 The reliquary is likely a 9th-century creation.

 In his book The City of God, Augustine of Hippo describes the many miracles that occurred when part of the relics of Saint Stephen were brought to Africa.

-Part of the right arm of Saint Stephen is enshrined at Trinity Lavra of St. Sergius in Russia.
+The relics of the protomartyr were also in India Kerala brought from Congregation Mount Athos, Greece to St. Stephens Orthodox Cathedral Pilgrim Center, Kudassanad, Kerala, India.